 Skip to Content

-If you’re stressing about gravy this Thanksgiving, stop.
-This dish can be a handful because it’s usually the last thing to finish and needs some attention, but you can make an easy homemade stock a day or two ahead of time and a good stock will ensure your gravy is not bland and flavorless.
-Even with the best of recipes however, bad things can happen so in addition to the recipe, I’m sharing tips on how to rescue your gravy when things go sideways.
+Even with the best of recipes however, bad things can happen so I’m also sharing tips on how to rescue your gravy when things go sideways.
 Stress-free cooking is the goal during the holidays (and always actually).

 Plate of vegetables and turkey slices with turkey gravy.